mateuspinto/AgriGEE.lite/README.md

 Absolutely not, I'm terrible at drawings and anything.
 I made it using GPT4, and all the rights belong to God knows who.
 The base art is from the Odd-Eyes Venom Dragon card from the Yu-Gi-Oh card game.
 The inspiration has nothing to do with venom, but rather because it is a plant dragon (agriculture), it is a fusion card (multimodal data) and it has odd-eyes (like satellites, seeing the world through different eyes).
 If you're a cartoonist and want to design a new mascot, I'd be more than happy to make it official.

+## Known Bugs

+- QuadTree clustering functions produce absurd results when there are very uneven geographic density distributions, for example, thousands of points in one country and a few dozen in another.
+Some prior geospatial partitioning is recommended.

 ## TO-DO
 - [x] Add Sentinel 2 as a satellite;
 - [x] Add Landsats 5, 7, 8, 9 as a satellite;